 On occasion, however, an organization may begin heading in a direction that compromises its values or mission.
 While the hope is that leadership will make decisions that are in the best interest of the organization and its employees, people are imperfect and outcomes can be difficult to foresee.

-We're all vulnerable to what author Daniel Goleman calls the "amygdala hijack"—when fear takes over, it can affect our ability to make optimal decisions.
+We're all vulnerable to what author Daniel Goleman calls the "amygdala hijack" — when fear takes over, it can affect our ability to make optimal decisions.
 It's challenging in the moment to know whether our choices are the best ones, and sometimes we don't understand the impact of our decisions until we view them in retrospect.
 By then, it's often too late to turn back.
-This is one reason why seeking perspectives and requesting feedback is so important.
+This is one reason why seeking perspectives and requesting feedback is so important to proper change management practices.
 Often times, others see what we may not see.

 External factors such as social progress or shifts in industry impact our organizations in ways we can't control.
 But in some areas, we do have control, leaving us with the responsibility of promoting "positive" changes that align with organizational values.

-If you or those around you feel an impending change is not a positive one for the organization or its employees, here are 7 tips that can help you effectively navigate the conflict of interest.
+If you or those around you feel an impending change is not a positive one for the organization or its employees, here are 7 tips that can help you effectively navigate the conflict of interest and avoid a change management nightmare:

 1. Speak up!
 Have the conversation.